top of page

 Most planting projects begin with an initial consultation, where Zoe can learn more about your garden, discuss the style of planting you are drawn to and explain the next steps.

-Thoughtful planting, tailored to the garden
+Thoughtful planting design tailored to the garden

 A successful planting scheme responds to more than colour alone.
-The character of the garden, the surrounding architecture, soil conditions, light levels and the way the space is used all help shape the design.
+The character of the garden, surrounding architecture, soil conditions, light levels and the way the space is used all help shape the design.

-Zoe’s approach is to create planting that feels natural to its setting while providing structure, texture and interest throughout the seasons.
+Zoe’s approach is to create planting that feels natural to its setting, while providing structure, texture and interest throughout the seasons.

-What the planting design service involves
+What’s included in the planting design service

 The planting design service typically includes: